 Change in the holding of WithSecure Corporation’s own shares

+WithSecure Corporation’s Annual General Meeting held on 18 March 2025 resolved that approximately 40% of the annual remuneration to the members of the Board of Directors will be paid as the company’s shares.

-WithSecure Corporation has transferred without consideration a total of 52,224 of the company's treasury shares to the recipients of the Restricted Share Plan (RSP) 2022-2024 reward shares.
+Accordingly, WithSecure Corporation has transferred without consideration a total of 128,221 of the company’s own shares to the members of the Board of Directors.

 Contact information: